weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 - Navigate to the "Topics" section.
 - Click on the "Create Topic" button.
 - Enter "npc2-request" as the topic name and click "Create".
-- Repeat steps 4 and 5 to create another topic named "npc-response".
+- Repeat last to create another topic named "npc-response".
 - Verify that both topics have been successfully created.

 ![Redpanda Serverless Topics](images/rp-npc2-topics.png)